Al Pratt. Husband of Mary James Pratt. Godfather of Albert Rothstein/Nuklon. Cousin of Stacy Hogan.

 Revised Earth-2 = Following the Flashpoint event, a separate Earth=2 emerged.
 In this version, Al Pratt was a sergeant in the Army during the Apokolips War who survived an atomic explosion, leaving him with super-strength and size changing powers.
 He ultimate became an agent of the World Army and was killed creating a haven for the survivors of Earth-2 as that world was destroyed.

 Earth-20 = The Al Pratt of Earth-20 is a college student disfigured by atomic radiation.
-His origins are unknwon.
+His origins are unknown.
 (Multiversity: The Society of Super-Heroes #1).

 Earth-21 = The Golden Atom of Earth-21 had by all accounts an essentially identical early history to his Earth-2 counterpart.
 Nothing is known of his later career after the dissolution of the JSA in 1951 (DC: The New Frontier LS).

 Earth-22 = The history of the Atom of Earth-22 is largely similar to that of Earth-0.
-He was present at the battle with the Ultra-Humanite in 1950's but was quickly defeat by the removal of his goggles and blackout bomb.
+He was present at the battle with the Ultra-Humanite in 1950's but was defeated after turning against Dynaman upon realizing the villain's true identity.
 (The Golden Age LS).
-His later adventures are unrevealed, tho his godson Atom patterned his final uniform after the original Golden Age Atom appearance prior to his death in the apocalyptic battle at the Legion of Doom prison breakout.
+His later adventures are unrevealed, tho his godson Atom patterned his final uniform after the original Golden Age Atom appearance prior to his death in the apocalyptic battle at the Legion of Doom prison breakout (Kingdom Come LS)

 Earth-40 - The Atom of the Earth-40 JSA was also exposed to cyclotronic radiation but with much more profound effects.
 He was killed in battle with Zod, the last survivor of Krypton (JSA: The Unholy Three).